shabeepk/mobilelucene/README.md

 Quick Start
 -----------

-To build the JARs, use the command:
+To build the JARs, use the commands:

+    cd lucene
-    ant -Dmobilejars=<destination> clean mobile-build-modules-without-test
+    ant -Dmobilejars=../build/<destination> clean mobile-build-modules-without-test

 Where `<destination>` is a directory of your choice.
+The prefix `../build/` is a trick to gather JARs to a unified folder under `lucene/build/`

 Currently, the original Lucene tests don't run with this fork.
 Many `ant` tasks are also potentially broken.